bithive/esi-ruby/docs/MarketApi.md

 opts = {
   datasource: 'tranquility', # String | The server name you would like data from
   if_none_match: 'if_none_match_example', # String | ETag from a previous request.
 A 304 will be returned if this matches the current ETag
-  page: 1, # Integer | Which page of results to return
+  page: 1 # Integer | Which page of results to return
-  type_id: 56, # Integer | Return orders only for this type
+  type_id: 56 # Integer | Return orders only for this type
-  user_agent: 'user_agent_example', # String | Client identifier, takes precedence over headers
-  x_user_agent: 'x_user_agent_example' # String | Client identifier, takes precedence over User-Agent
 }

 begin